Binb1/Polyword/README.md

 ### Good to go!

-Now that everything is setup, you can build and launch the porject!
+Now that everything is setup, you can build and launch the project!
 Have fun!

 ## Download

-You can download the official Polyword in the app store directly: LINK
+You can download the official Polyword in the app store directly: Coming Soon

 ## Credits 👍